Using Community Checking

 Feedback

-If you have questions, problems, or suggestions, please reach out to the Scripture Forge team at community support site, which allows others to participate in the conversation.
+If you have questions, problems, or suggestions, please reach out to the Scripture Forge team at [email protected].
+You can also post on the community support site, which allows others to participate in the conversation.
 We value your feedback and frequently make changes or fix problems at the request of our users.